CareSpan-Health/api-lambda/docs/intro.md

 sidebar_position: 1
 ---

-# CareSpan Health
+# CareSpan Lambda

 ## Intro

 This is the documentation to dive into

-* Inventory - What's inside?
-* Dictionary - How to map coded data?
-* Export Package - How to export?
+* Overview - How to get started?